-- 1. The name of one or more states where the applicant was certified or licensed as a behavioral health professional by a state regulatory entity for at least three years; - 2.
+- 1. The name of one or more other jurisdictions where the applicant is certified or licensed as a behavioral health professional by a state or federal regulatory entity, and has been for at least three years; - 2.
 A verification of each certificate or license identified in subsection (1) by the state regulatory entity issuing the certificate or license that includes the following: - a.
 The certificate or license number issued to the applicant by the state regulatory entity; - b.
 The issue and expiration date of the certificate or license; - c.
 Whether the applicant has been the subject of disciplinary proceedings by a state regulatory entity including whether there are any unresolved complaints pending against the applicant; and - d.
-Whether the certificate or license is active and in good standing; - 3.
-An affidavit from an individual who can verify the work experience required under A.R.S. § 32-3274(A)(3); and - 4.
-If applying at a practice level listed in A.R.S. § 32-3274(B), include: - a.
+Whether the certificate or license is active and in good standing;

+- 3. If applying at a practice level listed in A.R.S. § 32-3274(B), include: - a.
 An official transcript as prescribed in R4-6-301(6); and - b.
-If applicable, a foreign degree evaluation prescribed in R4-6-216 or R4-6-401.
+If applicable, a foreign degree evaluation prescribed in R4-6-216 or R4-6-401; and - 4.
+Documentation of completion of the Board-approved tutorial on Board statutes and rules.